Azure/PMAgent-onboarding/products/data-schema-signalr.md

   - Timezone: not explicitly stated; default to UTC.
 Avoid using current-day data unless guarded by a completeness gate.

 - Freshness & Completeness Gates
-  - Pattern: for daily roll-ups, compute last fully landed day by requiring multiple sentinel regions present:
+  - Pattern: for daily roll-ups, compute the last fully landed day via a product-approved gate.
+EndDate does not necessarily require two regions as a guard.
+Common options include:
-    - EndDate computed from BillingUsage_Daily by ensuring both 'australiaeast' and 'westeurope' report on the same day.
+    - Region quorum using a small list of sentinel regions (example below uses 'australiaeast' and 'westeurope').
+    - Single sentinel region's latest landed day.
+    - A fixed lag (e.g., subtract 1 day) or ingestion-status-based signals.
   - Current-week/month often excluded by anchoring to the last landed “Current” date then using Date < startofweek(Current) or Date < startofmonth(Current).
   - Recommendation when unknown: use previous fully landed day; for weekly/monthly, use previous full week/month.

-- Joins & Alignment
   - Frequent keys:
     - ResourceId (often normalized with tolower(); for replicas, primary resource derived by trimming "/replicas")
     - SubscriptionId (parsed from ResourceId using parse)